2007 University of Michigan Poverty Research Grants

 - If the proposed research involves more than one investigator, a principal investigator (PI) must be identified.
 All correspondence will be with the PI.

-Description of the proposed project in about 5 double-spaced pages (excluding figures, tables & references).
+- Description of the proposed project in 5-7 double-spaced pages (excluding figures, tables & references).
 Particular emphasis should be given to presenting hypotheses, describing the research design, proposed research methodology and data sources, and indicating how the proposed analyses will address the research and policy questions.

 Applications should be sent to